asaboor-gh/Vasp2Visual/README.md

 ```powershell
 PS> Close-Writers #This will close all opened stream writers.
 ```
 Now you are able to use your own plotting method to get output, but you can instead use *Get-Plot* function to let it work automatically for you.
-Before going forward, lets get to know how many arguments are available and then you can just edit argument.
+Before going forward, lets get to know how many arguments are available and then you can just edit arguments.
 ```powershell
 PS> $x=Get-PlotArguments
 PS> $x.E_Limit="[-10,15]" #sets your defined energy limit in plot